 The Poynter Fellowship Committee will review all proposals from faculty members and student organizations.
 Once the committee approves a proposal, the Poynter Fellowship will notify the sponsor of the approved funding so they may begin coordinating the visit.
 To submit a proposal, please fill out the fields below and send via email to firstname.lastname@example.org.

-For 2016-2017, Poynter particularly seeks to encourage events, including panels, in which faculty members play roles as moderators and/or leaders of discussion.
-Large-scale or multi-session events may be eligible for substantially more support than listed above as typical.
+For 2017-2018, Poynter particularly seeks to encourage events, including panels, in which faculty members play roles as moderators and/or leaders of discussion.
+Large-scale or multi-session events may be eligible for substantially more support than listed above.